merklefruit/cast-raycast/README.md

 1. Clone this repo
 2. Open Raycast and type the "Manage Extensions" command.
 3. From there, select "Import Extension" and select the folder you just cloned.
+4. Open a terminal in the cloned folder, and run `yarn install && yarn dev` to start the extension in development mode.
-4. You should now be able to use the extension right away in Raycast!
+5. You should now be able to use the extension locally!

 ## Features